SNMP… Strings Attached!

 FOE

-The article details a common misconfiguration that attackers can exploit to gain access to network information, making it bad news for defenders.
+The article describes a common misconfiguration that attackers can exploit, making it bad news for defenders.

 Defender Context